Happy Mid-Automn Festival to all of you!

 Alright, so let’s roll up our sleeves and get down to the nitty-gritty because this is a serious topic: AI.

-Let’s just be clear: when we talk about professional translations, I just love the red pill and my attitude will remain the same.
+Let’s just be clear: when we talk about professional translations, I just love the red pill and my attitude will always remain the same.

 1 – AI is creepy